 Become Amish!
 I can’t even tell you how much this made me laugh.
 But also want to stand up and pump my fist and yell, AMEN!!!
 I kind of did that, actually, except I was sitting in my car in a parking lot, so I didn’t stand up.
 But I sure did shout AMEN!
 Because that right there is truth.

-But that is just one small way you can be a radical parent in the fight against pornography.
-Here are some other radical ideas.
-They might seem totally insane to you.
+So yeah, the following ideas might seem totally insane to you.
 I get that.
 But guess what?
 I am willing to be the crazy mom in this situation.
 I am willing to do what it takes to protect my kids from porn, and then to arm them for the fight so they can protect themselves down the road.

 *Don't wait for your kid to become a teenager to discuss pornography.
 Start when they’re young.
 And give them tools to protect themselves.
 This is a great book to use.